Monday, December 23, 2013

 This Brooklin Model is the second edition with extra details i.e. chrome door handles, bonet trim, headlights, driving lights, grille, bumpers, side trim.
 Color is Lake Placid Blue.
 Comparing this release to an older example is kinda cool; the added details like the simulated brushed steel roof and the advanced details show how far Brooklin has come – and the mold set shows just how good they always were.
 Classics never get old, on the road or on the shelf.

-Manufacturer: Brooklin Models
+Manufacturer: Brooklin

 Scale: 1/43

-Part Number: BRK 027A
+Part Number BRK 027A

 Material: White Metal